Beautiful Thing (film): Reception

+Critical response

-The movie has been mostly commended by contemporary critics.
-As of August 2025, the film holds a 92% approval rating on the reviewing aggregator site Rotten Tomatoes based on 25 reviews.
-The site's consensus reads: "An engaging slice of life drama that happens to double as a gay coming-of-age story, Beautiful Thing captures its place and time with deceptive depth and skill".
+Beautiful Thing has been mostly commended by contemporary critics.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 92% based on 25 reviews, with an average rating of 6.9/10.
+The website's critics consensus reads: "An engaging slice of life drama that happens to double as a gay coming-of-age story, Beautiful Thing captures its place and time with deceptive depth and skill."

-British film critic Derek Malcolm says "the film is held together by the performances of Berry and Neal."
+British film critic Derek Malcolm said "the film is held together by the performances of Berry and Neal."
 He further observed that the film "sometimes lacks a bite of more depressing realities; its comedy is neither unthinking nor uncaring, but it just ends up a little glib."
 Overall, he opines the film "is intent on giving its audience a good time while quietly persuading them that it takes all sorts to make a world."
 Geoff Brown wrote in The Times that the "settings and characters put the film squarely in the British realist camp: this is a tale of working-class life."
 He also complimented the two main characters, Jamie and Ste, for "discovering their tender feelings for each other without wails of anguish."

-American film critic Roger Ebert wrote "the most interesting scenes involve the characters around them, who all but steal the movie.
+American film critic Roger Ebert wrote "the most interesting scenes involve the characters around them, who all but steal the film.
 The boys' lives contain few surprises, but from the other characters there is one astonishment after another."
 Liese Spencer from Sight and Sound wrote actors Glen Berry and Scott Neal are "convincingly gauche, combining cheeky laddishness and youthful vulnerability, and Linda Henry exudes a muscular independence as this tough survivor whose conversation has a waspish edge."
 Overall, she stated "the film is rich in an understated realism, and MacDonald and Harvey have, in fact, produced an 'issue' film with a remarkably light touch."

 Doug Brantley wrote in Out Magazine that "this tender tale of two young blokes coming of age in working-class London hits all the right chords (teen angst, suicide, first love, coming out) with star-turn performances and a killer Mama Cass soundtrack."
 Barbara Creed of The Age opined that "first-time director Hettie MacDonald imbues the story with humor and joy, and tt is a charming, endearing film that never degenerates into sentimentality or melodrama."
-She stated the movie "makes the most of an intelligent, witty script and an excellent cast, with the best performance coming from Linda Henry, whose wicked sense of humor softens her tough, abrasive manner."
+She stated the film "makes the most of an intelligent, witty script and an excellent cast, with the best performance coming from Linda Henry, whose wicked sense of humor softens her tough, abrasive manner."

 American film critic Stephen Holden praised the acting, observing that "Berry and Neal capture every blush and awkward gesture of two shy adolescents stumbling together in terror out onto some very thin ice, and Ms. Henry is wonderful as a woman whose fighting spirit masks a streak of hard-bitten tenderness."
-Holden credits the funniest line in the movie to Sandra, when she "assures her son, where gay people can go and live without fear of harassment: 'It's an island in the Mediterranean called Lesbian'."
+Holden credits the funniest line in the film to Sandra, when she "assures her son, where gay people can go and live without fear of harassment: 'It's an island in the Mediterranean called Lesbian'."